APHE National Humane Education Conference

 Thursday, April 23: Conference sessions, including Sharing Corral, APHE Membership Meeting, dinner and benefit auction

 Friday, April 24: Conference sessions

 Registration is $225 for APHE members and $275 for non-members.
-This fee includes two days of conference sessions with lunch and break refreshments, the pre-conference mixer on Wednesday evening, and dinner on Thursday evening.
-All food provided by APHE will be vegetarian or vegan.
+This fee includes two days of conference sessions with lunch and break refreshments, the pre-conference mixer on Wednesday evening, and dinner on Thursday Evening.

 See below for scholarship information.